Acts 23 Lesson

 The definition of the word practice is:

-Through isolation, positive thinking, and prayer, we can manage our anger before it grows into an outburst of anger.
+Through isolation, positive thinking, and prayer, we can manage our anger before it causes us to sin.

 CONTROLLING OUR TONGUES

-There is a practical technique that we can apply called, “Stop, challenge, and choose.”
+There is a practical technique that we can apply to our anger called, “Stop, challenge, and choose.”

-When we recognize that we are becoming angry, it is better to bite our tongues than it is to say something we will regret later.
+When we recognize that we are becoming angry, it is better to bite our tongues than it is to say something we will later regret.

 CONCLUSION

-Today’s lesson highlighted three things we can do to control our anger when we feel it starting to build:
+Today’s lesson highlighted three things that we can do to control our anger before it gets out of control:

 1. Not letting the sun go down on our anger.
 If there is a way to resolve our angry feelings before we go to bed, we should.
 The longer we let bad feelings fester, the worse off we are going to be.

 3. Controlling our tongues.
 As Christians, we need to choose our words carefully.
-Our goal is to glorify God and to serve others in all that we do.
-Angry words spoken in haste do neither of those things.
+Our goal while on earth should be to glorify God and to serve others in all that we do.
+Angry words spoken in haste do neither of these things.

 We will end today’s lesson with the following scripture taken from Paul’s letter to the Ephesians: